MarkJelic/TEC-1G/ROMs/MON3/api.md

 LCD busy check.
 Checks the LCD busy flag and loops until LCD isn't busy
 ```
 Input: nothing
-Destorys: none
+Destroys: none
 ```
 ### _stringToLCD
 ASCII string to LCD.
 Writes a string to the current cursor location on the LCD
 ```
 Input: HL = ASCII string terminated with zero byte
-Destroy: A, HL (moves to end of list)
+Destroys: A, HL (moves to end of list)
 ```
 ### _charToLCD
 ASCII character to LCD.
 Writes one character to the LCD at the current cursor location
 ```
 Input: A = ASCII character
-Destroy: none
+Destroys: none
 ```
 ### _commandToLCD
 Command to LCD.
 Sends an LCD instruction to the LCD
 ```
 Input: B = Instruction byte
-Destroy: none
+Destroys: none
 ```
 ### _scanKeys
 Universal Key input detection routine.
 Supports HexPad and Matrix.
 Does not wait for a key press - returns immediately.